 Ice fishing program

 Windy Lake Provincial Park has a unique ice fishing program in place.
 They offer a full ice fishing kit, including portable shelters and equipment.
-Staff will even transport everything out onto the lake ice, pop up the shelter, drill a hole in the ice with the hand auger, set up the fishing rods and you’re set!
+Tow the self-contained kit in its own toboggan out onto the lake ice, pop up the shelter, drill a hole in the ice with the hand auger, set up the fishing rods and you’re set!

 This is a fantastic opportunity for those looking to give ice fishing a try.
 Perhaps you love to fish, but just don’t have the necessary ice fishing gear.
 They’ve got you covered!
 At Windy Lake, all you need to bring is your fishing license.

 Eric and I are avid anglers year-round, and we brought along our own gear.
 We researched the lake before our trip and decided on some locations we wanted to explore in pursuit of Lake Trout.

 Steep contour lines adjacent to deep basins are classic locations where Lake Trout can typically be found this time of year.
 We set out on the lake before sunrise and made our way to a location that looked promising on the map.
 After drilling various holes, we found a good drop.
 We set up my pop-up shelter as a warm-up station on this cold morning.

 We hopped from hole to hole with our ice fishing sonars to look for activity below.
 It didn’t take too long for both of us to mark fish.
 They’d race up to our baits, before sinking back down.
 I swapped out my lure several times only to realize the first one I had on, a blade bait, was still piquing their interest the most.